top of page

 • Look, listen, and feel for breathing for no more than 10 seconds.

-• Check for a pulse using the carotid artery (side of the neck).
+• Check the pulse at the carotid artery (side of the neck).

-• If the child is not breathing or only gasping and has no pulse, start CPR.
+• Begin CPR if the child isn’t breathing or only gasping, and has no pulse.

-• Place the heel of one hand in the center of the chest (on the lower half of the breastbone).
+• Place the heel of one hand on the center of the chest (lower half of the breastbone).

 • After 30 compressions, give 2 rescue breaths.